The Best “Mostly” Non-Fiction of 2024–25

 How Small Choices Can Save Democracy

-In this day and age of polarization, gridlock, and bigotry, we can, nonetheless, revitalize our democracy with the most basic choices.
+In this age of polarization, gridlock and bigotry, we can still revitalize our democracy with the most basic choices.

 Holding My Fingers To My Ears, Frantically Moving My Head To The Left, Then Right, Then Left, Then Right Again